 - Realistic expectations will help you avoid disappointment.

 - Reward yourself when you hit a target.

 - Create daily action plans in advance.

 - Be aware of slipping into bad habits.

 - Keep an eye on your progress.

 Adopting the right mental approach to your blog and defining processes to support your objective early on will help keep you going when the going gets tough.

 That’s it for now… good luck!

 I’d love to hear your thoughts about this post.
-Please drop a comment below or pose a question and I’ll respond in kind.
+Please drop a comment below or post a question and I’ll respond in kind.